ahmadalli/public-notes/docs/0120-games/010-rainbow-six.md

 - If there's a wall facing outside, it should be electrified.
 - If there's Mira in the team, coordinate with her before reinforcing walls.
 - There should be a balance between anchors and roamers.

+### Generic Operator Ban

+Operator ban depends on the map on most cases, but in case I don't have a specific ban in mind, I ban the following operators:

+#### Defense

+- Clash: She can block off and hold a path by herself.
+- Mira: She can block off and hold a path by herself.
+- Caveira: She's annoying to deal with 😄

+#### Offense

+- Jackal: He can track roamers and make it difficult for them to flank.
+- Dokkaebi: She can hack cameras and make it difficult for roamers to flank.

+### Map Specific Operator Ban

+#### Villa

+- Thatcher: He can disable the electrified walls on the basement.